 What Are the Different Types of RRSPs?

-There are 4 main types of RRSP accounts available, each with their own specific characteristics and benefits:
+There are four main types of Registered Retirement Savings Plan accounts available, each with its own specific characteristics and benefits:

 Individual RRSP

-This is the standard RRSP account that most people utilize.
+This is the standard RRSP account that most people use.
 You open and contribute to your own plan, benefitting from tax deductions and growing your personal retirement savings.

 Spousal RRSP